hcadavid/LanguageIdentificationTool/README.txt

 There are two pre-built databases included in the db/ folder:

-ngramsBd-EN_ES_DE_FR.sqlite : 	n-grams extracted from European Parliament Proceedings Parallel Corpus 1996-2011
+ngramsBd-EN_ES_DE_FR.sqlite: 	n-grams extracted from European Parliament Proceedings Parallel Corpus 1996-2011
 								in English, Spanish, Deutsch, and French.

-ngramsBd.sqlite				:	n-grams extracted from a corpus generated from wikipedia (Spanish), and the
+ngramsBd.sqlite:	n-grams extracted from a corpus generated from wikipedia (Spanish), and the
 								gold-standard corpus used in morphochallenge (English).